mapikit/meta-system-docs/docs/guides/guides-introduction.md

 Is there a connection you need to make, or another external provider you want to integrate with your systems?
 It is a protocol you need!

 You can start by downloading [`meta-protocol-helper`](https://www.npmjs.com/package/meta-protocol-helper) with `npm i -g meta-protocol-helper`.
 Then go to the [Writing Protocols](./writing-protocols) page for the next steps.

+## Guides to Contributing to Meta-System
+If would like to help, you are more than welcome to!
+There are a couple of ways in which you can help on making Meta-System more awesome, and they are all explained under [this documentation page](./contributing.md).